 Open questions for homebuyers is the way to go for a real estate agent.
 For example, how many times have you shown a buyer a series of houses you thought matched their needs, then ended up writing an offer for something entirely different?
 How about buyers who lose interest because you just can't locate the right property?
 Both scenarios happen to many agents, but when either is a common occurrence, it's time to figure out why.

 Don't Fall Into a Rut by Asking the Same Old Questions

 Real estate agents all seem to ask the standard questions:

-Many questions can be answered with a "yes" or "no," and the responses easily fed to our MLS databases.
+Many questions can be answered with a "yes" or "no," and the responses easily fed into MLS databases.
 Unfortunately, they don't provide much information about a client's desires.

-When we ask open-ended questions, we gain better insight into what the client is really looking for.
+Asking open-ended questions gives better insight into what the client is really looking for.
 What is an open-ended question?
 It's one where the person you are talking with is encouraged to give a more detailed response, where a person needs to explain in detail to answer.